Climate change means more home buyouts ahead. A new study shows they can worsen inequality

 “We saw an opposite effect of what you might think has happened in the last few decades,” said Carolien Kraan, a University of Miami Ph.D. student who co-authored the study.

-Kraan said fewer properties are bought out annually now, although a relatively larger fraction of those buyouts is happening in coastal communities, particularly the northeast.
+Kraan said fewer properties are bought out annually now, although a relatively larger fraction of those buyouts is happening in coastal communities, particularly in the Northeast.

 Despite the recent downtick of buyouts, experts say they’ll be a key tool to adapting to climate change in the future.